ctorgalson/bh-carousel/README.md

 The script is fully independent of any design-system, but that means you have to BYOCSS.

-See `demo/` for a sample implementation.
+- See `cypress/fixtures/` directory for a sample implementation.
+- Find complete typedoc documentation at `./docs`.

 The project will provide npm packages once it reaches a more stable condition.